nvrocks/Digest/README.md

 * For images, text is extracted using OCR and then it is summarized.

 # Chrome extension
-It gives the summary of the text copied in you clipboard.
+It gives the summary of the selected text.
+In backend Django server is used which runs the python script to provide the needed functionality.
-Thus if you don't want to read big articles, you can just copy the article and read the summary.